Ludwig Passini

-Ludwig Johann Passini (1832–1903) was an Austrian narrative and genre painter and printmaker.
+Ludwig Johann Passini (1832–1903), sometimes Ludovico Passini, was an Austrian narrative and genre painter and printmaker.

 Personal life

 Ludwig Passini was born on 9 July 1832 in Vienna, the son of Louise Passini and the engraver Johann Nepomuk Passini.
 The Passini family moved to Trieste in 1850.
-On 9 November 1864 Passini married Anna Warsaw (1841–1866), who was the daughter of Robert and Mary Warschauer, the great-granddaughter of banker Joseph Mendelssohn and the great-great-granddaughter of philosopher Moses Mendelssohn.
+On 9 November 1864 Passini married Anna Warschauer (1841–1866), who was the daughter of Robert and Mary Warschauer, the great-granddaughter of banker Joseph Mendelssohn and the great-great-granddaughter of philosopher Moses Mendelssohn.
 The couple, who lived alternately in Berlin and Rome, had one daughter.
 Anna died one and a half years after the wedding.

 Ludwig Passini died on 6 November 1903 in Venice.